php-dev-br/laravel-doc-pt-br/redis.md

 Laravel's `config/app.php` configuration file contains an `aliases` array which defines all of the class aliases that will be registered by the framework.
-By default, no `Redis` alias is included because it would conflict with the `Redis` class name provided by the PhpRedis extension.
+By default, no `Redis` alias is included because it would conflict with the `Redis` class name provided by the phpredis extension.
 If you are using the Predis client and would like to add a `Redis` alias, you may add it to the `aliases` array in your application's `config/app.php` configuration file: